microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 ```

-Long Vectors initialzed from or dumped to a Raw Buffer must comply with the
+Long Vectors initialized from or dumped to a Raw Buffer must comply with the
 alignment rules of the underlying buffer.
 Therefore a vector `Load`ed or `Store`d
 to a `ByteAddressBuffer` must either naturally align to or be padded to 4 bytes.
 Misaligned offsets results in undefined behavior.
 APIs built on top of Long Vectors
 such as Cooperative Vectors or Cooperative Matrix may further restrict memory
-alignment requirements but that is not specified or manidated by this spec.
+alignment requirements but that is not specified or mandated by this spec.

 StructuredBuffers with N-element vectors are declared using the template syntax
  with a long vector type as the template parameter.